John Delahunt

-John Delahunt (born May 10, 1987) is a former professional Canadian football fullback of the Canadian Football League.
+John Delahunt (born May 10, 1987) is a Canadian former professional football fullback of the Canadian Football League.
 He was signed as an undrafted free agent by the Hamilton Tiger-Cats on May 28, 2013.
 He played college football for the Connecticut Huskies.

 On December 16, 2013, Delahunt was drafted by the Ottawa Redblacks in the 2013 CFL Expansion Draft.